-Third, notice must be provided to each plan participant either electronically or in writing that states (1) the SPD is being distribution electronically, (2) the significance of the document being distributed if it is not reasonably evident and (3) that the plan participant has the right to request and obtain a paper version of the document.
+Third, notice must be provided to each plan participant either electronically or in writing that states (1) the SPD is being distributed electronically, (2) the significance of the document being distributed if it is not reasonably evident and (3) that the plan participant has the right to request and obtain a paper version of the document.

-Fourth, employees must have the ability to access electronic data successfully at any location where they are reasonably expected to perform their duties (e.g., at home for telecommuters.); and they must have integral access to the company's Intranet as a part of their job duties.
+Fourth, employees must have the ability to access electronic data successfully at any location where they are reasonably expected to perform their duties (e.g., at home for telecommuters); and they must have integral access to the company's intranet as a part of their job duties.
 If these requirements are not met, then the employee may still receive the SPD electronically, provided they have affirmatively consented to the electronic distribution as discussed below.

-- Identification of the type of documents to which the consent applies;
+Identification of the type of documents to which the consent applies;

-- A statement advising the plan participant that the consent can be withdrawn at any time without charge;
+A statement advising the plan participant that the consent can be withdrawn at any time without charge;

-- Procedures for withdrawing consent and how plan participants should inform the employer of a change in their email address;
+Procedures for withdrawing consent and how plan participants should inform the employer of a change in their email address;

-- A statement identifying the right to request and obtain a paper version free of charge; and Electronic Distribution Requirements Under ERISA
+A statement identifying the right to request and obtain a paper version free of charge; and Electronic Distribution Requirements Under ERISA

-- Any description of any hardware/software requirements that may be needed to access and retain the documents.
+Any description of any hardware/software requirements that may be needed to access and retain the documents.

-- The consent must be provided and obtained in a manner that reasonably demonstrates the plan participant's electronic "competence."
-If a change is made in hardware/software that could materially impact actual receipt of the SPD, then new consents advising plan participant's of the this change and reminding them that their consent can be withdrawn at any time without charge or penalty must be provided.
+The consent must be provided and obtained in a manner that reasonably demonstrates the plan participant's electronic "competence."
+If a change is made in hardware/software that could materially impact actual receipt of the SPD, then new consents advising plan participants of the this change and reminding them that their consent can be withdrawn at any time without charge or penalty must be provided.

-Compliance Quarterly is being provided as an informational tool.
+This content is being provided as an informational tool.
+It is believed to be accurate at the time of posting and is subject to change.
 It is recommended that plans consult with their own experts or counsel to review all applicable federal and state legal requirements that may apply to their group health plan.
-By providing this publication and any attachments, Meritain Health is not exercising discretionary authority over the plan and is not assuming a plan fiduciary role, nor is Meritain Health providing legal advice.
+By providing this information, Meritain Health is not exercising discretionary authority or assuming a plan fiduciary role, nor is Meritain Health providing legal advice.